 THIERRY LEGAULT / EURELIOS / SCIENCE PHOTO LIBRARY THIERRY LEGAULT / EURELIOS / SCIENCE PHOTO LIBRARY

-Waning crescent Moon.
+Phases of the Moon.
 North is at bottom.
-As the Moon orbits the Earth, the amount of sunlight seen on its visible hemisphere varies in a regular 28- day cycle.
-This is a waning crescent Moon, 25 days into the cycle.
-As the cycle progresses, the motion of the Moon in its orbit around the Earth will move this visible hemisphere further out of the sunlight.
-Darkness will encroach (from left) as the lunar night falls on a waning Moon.
+As the Moon orbits the Earth, the amount of sunlight seen on its visible hemisphere varies in a regular 28-day cycle.
+This montage of images shows, from left: a waxing crescent Moon (3 days old); the Moon's first quarter (7 days old); a Full Moon (14 days old); the Moon's last quarter (21 days old); and a waning crescent Moon (26 days old).
+As the cycle progresses, the motion of the Moon in its orbit around the Earth moves its visible hemisphere into and then out of the sunlight.
+The lunar day dawns on a waxing Moon, and then the lunar night falls on a waning Moon.
 Photographed in Earth's southern hemisphere.

 Model release not required.
 Property release not required.